 Access Bank Plc. was incorporated as a private limited liability company on 8 February 1989 and commenced business on 11 May 1989.
 Access Bank was converted to a public limited liability company on 24 March 1998 and its shares were listed on the Nigerian Stock Exchange (NSE) on 18 November 1998.
 The Bank was issued a universal banking license by the CBN on 5 February 2001.
-Access Bank's principal activities include the provision of money market products and services, retail banking, granting loans and advances, equipment leasing, corporate finance and foreign exchange operations.
+Access Bank's key business segments are: Corporate and Investment Banking, Commercial Banking, Business Banking and Personal Banking.
+The key customer segments include but is not limited to: Telecommunications, Beverages, Manufacturing, Construction, Oil & Gas, Parastatals, High Net worth Individuals, Middle Income Professionals, and Financial Inclusion Customers.